Last updated: May 3, 2026

 Frequently Asked Questions

-Do I need a license to start a landscaping business in New Jersey?
+Do I need a state license to start a landscaping business in New Jersey?

 More New Jersey Business Guides